nandriychuk/posit-conf-2023-notes/topics/quarto.md

 -   cross reference anything with `@fig-scatter` identifier for the div

--   inline execution for jupyter pytoncode
+-   inline execution for jupyter pyton code

--   add context to code (the code file name, code annothation)
+-   add context to code (the code file name, code annotation)

 Projects: